allenw84/deep_sort_pytorch/README.md

 ## Latest Update(09-16)
 Changes
--Plot the people tracking path and caculate the velocity -Use jump frame mechanism to improve the performance -Add multicore processing to parallel the detection
+- Plot the people tracking path and caculate the velocity
+- Use jump frame mechanism to improve the performance
+- Add multicore processing to parallel the detection

 Futher improvement direction
 - Train detector on specific dataset rather than the official one.